miloyip/nativejson-benchmark/README.md

 ## Sample Results

+Update on: 2016-9-9

 A collection of benchmarks results can be viewed [HERE](https://rawgit.com/miloyip/nativejson-benchmark/master/sample/conformance.html).
 Select "Benchmark" from the menu to check available benchmark configurations.
 The presentation is powered by [Google Charts](https://developers.google.com/chart/) with interactivity.

-The followings are some snapshots from the results of an iMac (Corei5-3330S@2.70GHz) with clang 6.1_1 64-bit.
+The followings are some snapshots from the results of MacBook Pro (Retina, 15-inch, Mid 2015, Corei7-4980HQ@2.80GHz) with clang 7.0 64-bit.

 ### Conformance